rsfetch/rsfetch/README.md

 ### Usage

 ```
-rsfetch 2.0.0
+rsfetch 2.0.2

-An fetch tool for Linux.
+An info fetch tool for Linux.
 Fast (~1ms execution time) and somewhat(?) minimal.

 All options are off by default.

 Accepted values for the package manager are "pacman", "apt", "xbps", "dnf", "pkg", "eopkg", "rpm", "apk", "pip",
 "portage", and "cargo".